 What is my secret weapon in successfully treating frozen shoulder?

-It is not so secret on the basis that there is a decent amount of research evidence to support its use in the treatment of the frozen shoulder.
+It is not so secret that there is a decent amount of research evidence to support its use in the treatment of the frozen shoulder.
 The problem is that the broader medical community does not know about it.

 Studies are showing the effectiveness of acupuncture in frozen shoulder and chronic shoulder pain.
-Acupuncture is considered to be safe and effective in reducing pain and might directly improve shoulder motion in patients as well (1,5,6).
+Acupuncture is considered safe and effective in reducing pain and might directly improve shoulder motion in patients (1,5,6).

 In addition to acupuncture, I find that specific manual therapy (3) and graded exercises (3) as used in a real clinical setting by an experienced therapist are an important part of an integrated treatment approach (7).

 The greatest mistake I have seen less-experienced physiotherapists make is to treat a phase 1 frozen shoulder too aggressively and with inappropriate exercises.
-Not treating below the pain threshold in phase 1 will aggravate the shoulder further, generate further inflammation and delay recovery, often resulting in the client giving up on physiotherapy.
+Not treating below the pain threshold in phase 1 may aggravate the shoulder resulting in further inflammation and delay recovery, often resulting in the client giving up on physiotherapy.

-I have found that the sooner my clients start treatment, generally the shorter the overall course of treatment.
-If your GP has diagnosed frozen shoulder, or you think you may have the condition, an assessment with an experienced chartered physiotherapist is the next step.
+We have found that the sooner my clients start treatment, the shorter the overall course of treatment.
+If your GP has diagnosed frozen shoulder, or you suspect you may have the condition, an assessment with an experienced chartered physiotherapist is the next step.

 By Simon Coghlan.

 1. Tapper S, Stub T. Case report: Acupuncture treatment for frozen shoulder resulting from traumatic injury.
 Australian Journal of Acupuncture and Chinese Medicine.
 2011;6(2):36.